VirajT7Solution/CookToDoor/PROJECT_DOCUMENTATION.md

 #### 5.4.1 PostgreSQL Database Schema

-PlateMate uses PostgreSQL as the primary database.
+CookToDoor uses PostgreSQL as the primary database.
 The schema consists of multiple related tables with proper foreign key relationships.

 **Core Tables:**